 Cold Weather & High Energy Use

-Members are starting to see higher than normal bills as a result of the extremely cold weather we’ve had over the past several weeks.
+Seeing higher than normal bills during the winter?
 One of the questions we keep hearing from members is why their bills are so high when they haven’t changed their thermostat or their energy habits.

 DID YOU KNOW?